jacek-marchwicki/example-rx-and-kotlin-and-either/articles/timetravel.md

 But the test actually doesn't test's anything ;) It uses the same logic as it is used inside the application.
 So if the logic is broken your test will silently pass broken code.

-You could mock presenter.
-This is perfectly fine, but your test will become UI test instead of integration test.
+You could mock the presenter.
+This is perfectly fine, but your test will become a UI test instead of an integration test.
 We want integration test.

 # Let's face the problem

 ## Problem 1 (time)

-The primary problem is that tests executes at the random time, so how to verify if correct value is displayed.
+The primary problem is that tests execute at the random time, so how to verify if the correct value is displayed.

 ### Idea
 So it would be good to write a JUnit Rule that in some tests time will be faked.
 Something like this: